samuelmontgomery/bacass/README.md

 This script assumes you have your data in a folder structure as output when demultiplexing in MinKNOW, e.g. specifying --directory as /home/ubuntu/bacteria/lib/fastq_pass

--lib
- |
-  -- fastq_pass
-    |
   -- barcode01
   -- barcode02
   -- barcode03

 etc

-it also works best if you rename each the barcode folders with a unique identifier as output files will use folder name to rename
+it also works best if you rename each the barcode folders with a unique identifier as output files will use folder name to rename - nanopore_bam.sh will rename the folders (barcode01, barcode02) to the corresponding name in a file called barcodes.txt